1916059-Glaser/AlexGlaserStudent/_posts/2024-1-10-week_2JavascriptCalc.md

 comments: false
 layout: post
 title: Javascript Calculator
-description: A modified caluclator with the added square root button, division button, and a new theme making it more pleasent for the eyes too look upon.
+description: A modified caluclator with the added factorial button, division button, and a new theme making it more pleasent for the eyes too look upon.
 type: tangibles
 courses: { compsci: {week: 3} }
 ---